evant/ipromise/README.md

 	return promise;
 }
 ```
-Cancelation
+Cancellation
 ---------------
-If you have or want to create async methods that support cancelation, you need to use a `CancelToken`.
-This ensures the cancel propigates to all Promises.
+If you have or want to create async methods that support cancellation, you need to use a `CancelToken`.
+This ensures the cancel ropagates to all Promises.
 ```java
 public Proimse<Integer, Error> mySuperSlowMethod() {
 	final CancelToken cancelToken = new CancelToken();